South African Social Media Scams

 2. Report the Scam

-Once you have had the opportunity to have secured your details, you should open up a SAPS Case number, you can help us to try and stop the scammers or to warn other by reporting the scam to us.
+Once you have had the opportunity to have secured your details, you should open up a CAS number, you can help us to try and stop the scammers or to warn others by reporting the scam to us.
 Depending on the nature of the scam site with a case number it can be listed.

 3. Get help to recover

-With your case number visit your nearest Department of Home Affairs and provide them with the information of your case including your signed affidavit.
+With your CAS number visit your nearest Department of Home affairs and provide them with the information of your case including your signed affidavit.
 They should be able to capture the fact that your personal details may have been stolen and may be used for criminal activities.
-Visit their Website and make an appointment https://www.dha.gov.za/
+Visit their website and make an appointment https://www.dha.gov.za

 Common social media scams types